 It sets the standards and principles for members of the Equity Release Council that are set out within this document.
 Through these standards, members can guarantee their customers that they offer products and services which conform to the best practices of the sector, ensuring customers are fully informed and properly protected.

 You do not need to prove your income in order to qualify for these mortgages.
 Your age and your home (or new home) are what the lenders consider when determining what you may borrow.
 Please contact us for a chat if you would like more information.
-This service is provided for free by Protea Financial Services, but the adviser this is referred to may charge a fee which would be confirmed to you in writing prior to any application being submitted.
 Equity release may involve a lifetime mortgage or a home reversion plan.
 To understand the features and risks, ask for a personalised illustration.

 Equity release may impact the size of your estate and it could affect your entitlement to current and future means-tested benefits.

 The Financial Conduct Authority do not regulate certain types of Buy To Let / Commercial Mortgages.

 All loans are subject to a credit search, valuation and in some cases status enquiries by the lender.

 A Protection plan will have no cash in value at any time, and will cease at the end of the term.